Are You Living from Your Wounds or Your True Self?

 When it Comes to Our Inner Dialogue:

-When it Comes to Our Body Sensations:
+When it Comes to Bodily Sensations:

 When it Comes to Connection vs. Isolation: